Furyinmyheart/refactoring/README.md

 # refactoring
 refactoring Py3.4

-Need solve problem with calling object from two sources Устранить ошибку вызова объекта из двух источников.
+# Need solve problem with calling object from two sources
+# Run local server for view applications if it posible

+# Status: in work 08 aug 17